Applicant Tracking System (ATS) Resume Templates: The Complete Guide + Free Templates

 8. Select the correct file type.

 Applicant tracking systems favor the .doc file format.
-However, some ATS can read .pdf as well.
+However, some ATS can read .pdf files as well.
 Make sure you follow the digital application’s instructions and submit your resume in the requested file formats.
 If the digital application specifies which file formats are acceptable, you’re good with those.
-If they don’t specify, go the safest route and submit it as a .doc.
+If they don’t specify, go the safest route and submit it as a .doc file.

 An easy way to test if your resume is ATS-friendly is by converting your document into a plain text file.
 The plain text version will disregard most of your resume’s formatting.
-With only the text, you’ll have a good idea of how the ATS will read your resume.
+With only the text, you’ll know how the ATS will read your resume.
 If converting your resume to plain text didn’t eliminate any information, you’re good to go.
-If some sentences changed order and it’s hard to make sense of them, go back and edit your resume until you get it right.
+If the order of some sentences changed and it is hard to make sense of them, then go back and edit your resume to make it right.

 The Easiest Way to Create an ATS-Compliant Resume!

 Our Resume Builder is equipped to create an ATS-compliant resume every time.
 We offer expertly designed templates that format your information for optimal ATS results.
-The builder takes care of organizing your resume sections while you focus on providing the right keywords, skills and experience.
-The builder even offers pro tips and auto-suggested phrases to help you create your most professional resume yet!
+Our builder organizes your resume sections while you focus on providing the right keywords, skills, and experience.
+Our builder even offers pro tips and auto-suggested phrases to help you create a highly professional resume.

 This simple layout features a traditional font and the clever use of section borders to help each section of your resume stand out.